 I’ve been around enough debates about the golf swing to see friendships destroyed.
-If you have enough golf instructors in the same room you might even see a fistfight or two.
+If you have enough golf instructors in the same room, you might even, see a fistfight or two.
 I once attended a Top 100 instructor conference where the topic of the night was how to stop the “over the top” move.
 Arguments ensued.
-It found it ironic that the Top 100 instructors are still debating how to solve the most common problem in golf.
-I also learned that this was the same topic debated the previous year.
+I found it ironic that the Top 100 instructors are still debating how to solve the most common problem in golf.
+I also learned that this was the same topic discussed the previous year.

 The golf swing is a movement of the body and golf club.
 If you move the body parts a certain way, the club moves in a certain way.
 Therefore, if you simplify the movement of the body parts, you simplify the swing.
 (I just dropped the mike and walked off stage).

-Lets face it, the human body is an extremely complicated machine.
+Let’s face it.
+The human body is an incredibly complicated machine.
 The parts are sometimes intricate.
 A golf ball sitting on the ground isn’t very forgiving.

 So how do you teach someone how to move?
-You teach the movement in pieces just like dancing or martial arts.
-You learn in the order of the movement from start though finish.
+You show the movement in pieces just like dancing or martial arts.
+You learn in the order of the action from the start through finish.
 It goes like this – Foundation (address), Positions, Transition, Sequence.
 Then you measure.

 There is another important understanding.
 Moe’s golf swing is also a physical model, what we call in science – a biomechanical advantage.
-Having a biomechnical advantage means that he rotates less, moves less and has less stress in his body to achieve the same exact result.
+Having a biomechanical advantage means that he rotates less, moves less and has less stress on his body to achieve the same exact result.
 Here are some great pictures from Howie Alter to look at a few Masterful positions.

 I love the lines at address.
 Club aligned with arms.
 Legs straight in line, not too flexed.